We offer FREE USPS shipping on all US orders!

 - COVERED WAISTBAND: No exposed elastic, the top of the tights are folded over to encase the waistband.
 Though often more comfortable, some people find them a little too bulky.

 - ELASTIC WAISTBAND: Like the style of waistband seen on most underwear, the elastic is sewn into the top of the tights or pantyhose, allowing the waistband to lie flat against the skin.

 - WOVEN WAISTBAND: With no defined elastic section, the woven waistband looks slightly thicker than the rest of the tights or pantyhose, rather as though the top edge was folded over.
 This may be the most unobtrusive waistband style, as there is often no seam, as the edges are woven back in.

 - CASHMERE WOOL: Strong, light and soft, it is produced from cashmere and other goats.
 It is not technically wool, but a hair.

-- MOHAIR: The silk-like hair of the angora goat, it is one of the oldest textile fibers still in use.
+- MOHAIR: The silk-like hair of the Angora goat, it is one of the oldest textile fibers still in use.
 The unique properties of the hair means it does not felt like wool does.

 WOVEN TOE SEAM: When the toe-end of the sock are woven together instead of sewn, creating a seamless join.
 This is especially beneficial for folks with sensitive skin, who find the standard seam that runs along the toes irritating.

 WRIST WARMER: Though also used when referring to arm warmers that are only wrist-length, it is more precisely a short, stretchy band worn on the wrist.
 Though often worn just for decoration, covering the pulse points in the wrist can do a great deal towards raising body temperature, without covering the hand or arm.